ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-3.md

   - Platform teams can export domain-level CRDs (XRDs) that encode enterprise patterns and policy; application teams declare intent against those APIs and get lifecycle management and reconciliation “for free.”
 - Where it struggles
   - Semantics remain non-transactional; failures require governance (timeouts, retries, backoffs) and compensations defined at the platform API level; testing and debugging require good tooling discipline because logic spans functions and controllers.

+These articles dive deeper into CDK for application-centric infra and contracts for domain abstraction.

 ### Example: Crossplane Composition Pipeline